 Areas of application of RFID technology

-The key application area of RFID tracking is in manufacturing, service, and retail chains.
+The key application area of RFID tracking is in manufacturing, service, and retail industry.

 However, it can be used in many other places.
 Academically speaking, RFID tracking can be used anywhere something needs to be tracked.
 Some of the application are.

 - In healthcare, hospital staff can track patients’ health by attaching RFID tags by making them wear RFID-enabled wrist-bands.
-Doctors and nursing staff can check detailed information of the patient on their handheld computers.
+Doctors and nursing staff can check detailed information of the patient on their handheld computers and mobile devices.

 - In hospitality industry, access to a room can be controlled by an RFID tag.